dougbutner/time-token/README.md

 # Time Token WIP
 Time Token hashes a layer above timestamp and faucets free token to everyone requesting for past 12 hours if no other faucet in that time.

-Time tokens MUST BE distributed in a 1 token per time unit manner.
-This token SHOULD be indivisible.
+Time tokens must be distributed in a 1 token per time unit manner.
+This token may be indivisible (suggested, and needed in cases like voting.